7 Food trucks in Kolkata

 Food trucks in Hyderabad

-Lebanese food is known for its meat-filled flavours.
+Lebanese food is known for its meat-filled flavors.
 They have a juicy mixture of meat and vegetables with soft Arabic bread.
 Shawarma is a very common and tasty Arabic food.
 If you are looking for Arabic food in Hyderabad, you can always rely on Hungry Parrots.
-This truck is known for their quick delivery time.
+This truck is known for its quick delivery time.

 Specials: Different Styles of Shawarma